 — Journeys to the Heartland

-The Wolves of Time Is Not
+The Wolves of Time is not

 Originally, there The Wolves of Time was meant to be, and publicised as, a trilogy.
 There would have been three books: Journeys to the Heartland,Wanderers of the Wolfways, and Seekers at the Wulfrock.
 However, the final two books were re-written, and the series ended with the second book, published with the title Seekers at the WulfRock.